eugenioLopezRamos/slika-photography/README.md

 - Add error messages for AJAX requests
 - Slide picker numbers after load
 - I should probably make the touch evt listeners always work and just constrain the menu height modifications on the menuToggle() func to clWidth<481
+- Use css height instead of the animation thingy on contact tab mobile